mikattack/fjson2csv/README.md

 # fjson2csv

-Converts a collection of flat, heterogeneous records from JSON format into CSV format, writing the results to STDOUT.
+Converts a collection of flat, heterogeneous records from JSON format into CSV format, writing the results to `STDOUT`.

 Can be used as a library or command line tool.

 ## Installation

-Use `go get` or just download [binary releases](https://gitlab.com/mikattack/fjson2csv/releases).
+Use `go get`:

 ```
 go get gitlab.com/mikattack/fjson2csv/cmd/fjson2csv